Cellcom (United States): Network

-Cellcom is a Verizon LTE in Rural America (LRA) partner.
+Cellcom is a Verizon LTE in Rural America (LTEiRA) partner.
 Through this partnership, customers of both carriers will benefit from the high-speed, fourth-generation long-term evolution (LTE) services.

 Cellcom has access to Verizon Wireless's extensive 700 MHz and AWS 1 spectrum holdings for use on their network.

 Cellcom has made plans to extend its 4G LTE infrastructure into almost all of its existing 3G CDMA network during 2016.

+In 2020 Cellcom introduced Voice over LTE and the ability to use 4G LTE data while talking on the phone, which they market as Advanced Calling.

+Cellcom first started offering 5G along with Wi-Fi calling with a new SIM card in 2023.
+By 2024 Cellcom increased their 5G area, and worked with Verizon, to offer 5G to customers nation wide.

+In 2023 Cellcom shutdown their 3G CDMA network, and shut down their 2G CMDA network on December 4, 2024.

 Other awards

 Cellcom and its parent company Nsight were recognized in 2009 as the business recipient of the Brown County Ethics in Business Awards.

 Spokespeople

 The company has generally utilized head coaches and executives of the NFL's Green Bay Packers as their spokespeople, although due to Verizon's official wireless provider sponsorship with the league (along with the Packers having a gate provider sponsorship at Lambeau Field with Verizon, and an additional sponsorship with U.S. Cellular for stadium wi-fi and a showplace store in the stadium atrium), the team's logos and names cannot be used nor mentioned, and generic green and gold clothing is worn in ads instead.

 Mike Holmgren was the first Cellcom spokesman from 1996 to 1999, followed by team president Ron Wolf in 2000, and Mike Sherman from 2002 to 2005.
 Mike McCarthy was featured in team advertising until departing the Packers in 2018, where McCarthy would come into situations and throw a challenge flag in situations where Cellcom was then compared more favorably to the national providers.
 In the fall of 2019, current Packers coach Matt LaFleur began to endorse the company in advertising.

 The company has had two departures from Packer figures as spokesmen; Eli Mattson, a third runner-up in season three of NBC's America's Got Talent, promoted the brand from 2009 until 2010.
 With McCarthy's departure, the company had a more general advertising campaign promoting its locally based customer support, with Cellcom call center agents in their ads using local landmarks and songs to remind customers that they're based in northeastern Wisconsin.